opencog/atomspace/examples/pattern-matcher/README.md

 deliver that answer (the questions are just other graphs).

-Another important feature is that many Atomese Atoms are "active", and cause things to heppen when executed.
+Another important feature is that many Atomese Atoms are "active", and cause things to happen when executed.
 The pattern matcher is a natural place to trigger these.
 Thus, Atoms can lie dormant until a query causes them to run.